Table of Contents

 If an organization offers goods or services of only nominal or insubstantial value through a fundraising event, or distributes free, unordered, low-cost items to patrons, report the entire amount received for such benefits as a contribution on line 1.
-See also the instruction for line 6, B1 regarding nominal or insubstantial value.
+See also the instruction for Line 6b.
+B1, later, regarding nominal or insubstantial value.
 Report all related expenses on lines 12 through 16.

 Benefits have a nominal or insubstantial value if the organization informs patrons how much of their payment is a deductible contribution, and either:

 Include on line 1 membership dues and assessments to the extent they are contributions and not payments for benefits received.
 (See the instruction for Line 3.
-C1.)
+C1, later.)

 Grants made to encourage an organization receiving the grant to carry on programs or activities that further the grant recipient's exempt purposes are grants that are equivalent to contributions.
 Report them on line 1.
 The grantor can specify which of the recipient's activities the grant may be used for, such as an adoption program or a disaster relief project.

 A grant is still equivalent to a contribution if the grant recipient performs a service, or produces a work product, that benefits the grantor incidentally (but see the instruction for Line 1.
-B1. below).
+B1, later).

 Payments by a governmental unit for the construction or maintenance of library or museum facilities open to the public,